tobanteEmbedded/tetl/README.md

 ## Usage

 For detailed examples look at the `examples` subdirectory or the test files in `tests`.
-Building the [documentation](#documentation) with `Doxygen` will give details about the complete API.
+Building the [documentation](#documentation) with `doxygen` will give details about the complete API.

 ## Roadmap